 Here’s how we’ll help you with getting customers when starting your cleaning business…

-Once you’ve signed up for our low cost cleaning franchise we’ll set you up with a dedicated SEO optimised page on our website.
-Unlike when you’re searching for a particular postcode area, such as when you are searching for a cleaner, this single page will cover all the postcode areas that you have signed up for.
+Once you’ve signed up for our low cost cleaning franchise we’ll set you up with a dedicated SEO optimised Featured Listing on our website.

 Our next step is to setup a Polished Clean branded local Facebook page, complete with all the details and information that you have supplied.
 We’ll then add your location to our Google My Business setup.
 Both your local Facebook page and Google My Business listings will be updated with posts several times a week.
 The posts will be based on the services you intend to offer, pricing, photographs of your work, customer reviews, etc.

 Included in your initial setup fee is a promoted Facebook competition that we’ll run in the area(s) you cover with a cleaning related prize, like a steam cleaner, to the value of around £50.
 This will help us help you to build an audience that you can then market to.

 We’ll also list your business on Bing Places and several online business directories.
 We manage all these listing for you, so if you do need to make a change, for example changing your telephone number, all you need to do is inform us and we’ll make all the changes for you.

 As a company, we also run ads on both Facebook & Google, advertising our cleaning services to potential customers with a view to getting them to our website to search in their local area for your business.

 We also have social media profiles on Twitter, Pinterest, and LinkedIn which aim to drive people to our website in order to search in their local area.

 What Can You Do To Help Get Customers After Starting Your Cleaning Business?

 Our digital marketing solutions are designed to help you be seen online much quicker than if you were to have your own website built and attempt to do it all yourself but you will need to do additional marketing for your business.